The local moduli of Sasaki-Einstein rational homology 7-spheres and invertible polynomials: Local moduli of Sasaki-Einstein metrics on smooth rational homology 7-spheres

 Then, we have

 Since $\gcd(m_{2},m_{3})=1$, then $m_{2}\mid (m_{2}-v_{0}y_{0}-v_{1}y_{1}).$ Moreover, since $m_{2}-v_{0}y_{0}-v_{1}y_{1}<m_{2}$, we obtain $m_{2}-v_{0}y_{0}-v_{1}y_{1}=0.$ Thus, we have

 Finally, as $x_{2}>0$ and $x_{3},x_{4}\in\mathbb{Z}_{0}^{+}$, the equality above implies that $m_{2}=0$, which is not possible.
-For the converse, the process is similar to that in the previous case. \end{proof} \end{lem} From this lemma we conclude that the solutions of (3.2.3) can be obtained putting together the solutions of each one of the following Diophantine equations:
+For the converse, the process is similar to the process in the previous argument. \end{proof} \end{lem} From this lemma we conclude that the solutions of (3.2.3) can be obtained putting together the solutions of each one of the following Diophantine equations:

 and

 Next, we solve Equations (3.2.4) and (3.2.5).
 The next lemma will allow us to find all the solutions of Equation (3.2.4).

 \begin{lem} Let $f$ be an invertible polynomial of type I, II or III, whose associated weight vector is $\textbf{w} =(w_{0},w_{1},w_{2},w_{3},w_{4})$ satisfying (3.2.1) and with degree $d=m_{2}m_{3}$.
 Then we have: \begin{itemize} \item[a)] If $f$ is of type I, then Equation (3.2.4) has $m_{2}+1$ solutions. \item[b)] If $f$ is of type II and its associated weight vector $\bf w$ does not admit polynomial of type I, then Equation (3.2.4) has $ \dfrac{m_{2}}{v_{1}}-\dfrac{1}{v_{1}}+1$ solutions. \item[c)] If $f$ is of type III and its associated weight vector $\bf w$ does not admit polynomial of type II, then Equation (3.2.4) has $\dfrac{m_{2}}{v_{0}v_{1}}-\dfrac{1}{v_{0}}-\dfrac{1}{v_{1}}+1$ solutions. \end{itemize} Moreover, all these quantities which represent the number of solutions of (3.2.4) are equivalent to